 |Full Name||Island Wildlife|

-Salmonellosis is primarily transmitted by fecal contamination of food and water by birds, though it can also be transmitted by bird-to-bird contact.
+These bacterial infections are transmitted by fecal contamination of food and water by birds and by bird-to-bird contact.
 Infected birds shed the bacteria in their feces, and if they are frequenting a bird feeder, the surface of the feeder or the food itself is likely to become contaminated with their feces.
 In this way, the feeder becomes a vector for the disease, spreading it to other birds.

-If you have bird feeders, here is what you can do to help:
+If you have seed feeders and bird baths, here is what you can do to help:

--Closely watch the siskins visiting your feeders.
-Sick birds will appear inactive, too weak to fly away when approached, sometimes “fluffed up”.
-If you notice any sick (or dead) siskins please call us right away at 250-537-0777.
+--Look for sick birds: they will appear inactive, too weak to fly away when approached, sometimes “fluffed up”.
+If you notice a sick bird please call us right away at 250-537-0777.

--Clean the ground below your feeders by removing uneaten seeds and fecal matter daily.
+--Clean the ground below your feeders by removing uneaten seeds.

-To report any sick or injured pine siskins, or any wildlife in distress, please contact Island Wildlife at 250-537-0777.
+To report any sick or injured pine siskins or finches, or any wildlife in distress, or for any question please contact Island Wildlife at 250-537-0777.

-Thank you all for caring about wildlife and helping pine siskins and other flocking birds!
+Thank you all for caring about wildlife and helping siskins, finches and other flocking birds!